Last updated on Apr 10, 2026

 Secure and compliant

-The Illinois Statutory Short Form Power of Attorney for Health Care is a legal document used by individuals to appoint an agent for making healthcare decisions on their behalf.
+The Illinois Statutory Short Form Power of Attorney for Health Care is a legal document used by individuals to appoint an agent to make healthcare decisions on their behalf.

 pdfFiller scores top ratings on review platforms